thedaviddias/bfdes.in/posts/digital-ocean-server-setup.md

 mkdir ~/.ssh
 chmod 700 ~/.ssh
 ```
-Create a file called ```authorized_keys``` under this directory and paste your key into it.
+Create a file called `authorized_keys` under this directory and paste your key into it.
 Then restrict the permissions of the file.

 ```
 chmod 600 ~/.ssh/authorized_keys
-exit
 ```

 ### Disable password authentication